 This means that dating apps such as Hinge and OKCupid, which still have ethnic filters, have a responsibility and an opportunity to communicate better norms for the way in which people interconnect.
 Being led by market forces or what their users want is not always the right course of action.
 Recently Grindr and Shaadi removed their filters in response to Black Lives Matter.
 Hinge and OKCupid: we want you to do the same.

-I will be writing in more detail about this with my co-author, Aaliyah Blaikie.
+I have written in more detail about this with my co-author, Aaliyah Blaikie.
 Please share this article to show your support, sign up for notifications of new blog posts at the bottom of this page, use the hashtag #ethicaldating, and get in touch here if you have a story to tell about racism in dating.